nikkilr88/egghead-asciicasts/getting-started-with-redux/17reactTodoListExample(Adding)/17reactTodoListExample(Adding).md

 };

 ```
-React provides a base class for all components.
-I'm grabbing from the react object called "reactComponent".
+**React** provides a base class for all components.
+I'm grabbing from the react object called **reactComponent**.
 I'm declaring my own ToDo app component that extends the react-based component.
 This component is only going to have a render function and is going to return a div.
 Inside the div, I'm going to place a button saying add todo them.

 ``` javascript
 const { Component } = React;